yuriap/awrtools/README.txt

 1) Custom "Analyze SQLs with multiple plans" report added

 Version 2.6
-2) Added coloring for compared query plans
+1) Added coloring for compared query plans

 Version 2.7
-2) Added SQL query search form
+1) Added SQL query search form

+Version 3.0
+1) Added Online Analytic Tool - allows to analyze ASH data from local AWR warehouse as well as from remote one through dblink, V$ASH is also in use.